Making a Difference

 How is CNEP having an impact?*

-- Up to 85% of participating adults reported bettering food resource management practices.
+- 80% of participating adults showed improvement in food resource management practices.

-- Up to 54% of participating adults reported improving food safety practices.
+- 78% of participating adults showed improvement in food safety practices.

-- Up to 75% of participating youth reported increasing knowledge or ability to choose healthy food.
+- 75% of participating youth improved their ability to choose healthy foods.

-- Up to 74% of participating youth improving physical activity knowledge or practices.
+- 22% of participating youth improved their physical activity practices.

 Who are CNEP participants?*